-In this scenario, setting up a development environment that allows replication of the conditions to reproduce a bug, or even having a quick way of checking the current state of the project in order to estimate the effort of introducing a new feature, became a critical and urgent task.
+In such scenarios, setting up a development environment that allows replication of the conditions to reproduce a bug, or even having a quick way of checking the current state of the project in order to estimate the effort of introducing a new feature becomes a critical and urgent task.

 That’s not fun.

 It became evident that there was a need to preserve the development environment in a portable and confined manner, allowing a smoother transition between projects.

 That’s when Vagrant stepped into action.

 Vagrant is a popular open-source virtual machine declaration and management tool from HashiCorp.
 Its popularity comes from the simple Ruby syntax that describes a resource from base image, the resource allocation feature, and other minor provision configurations, such as how it mounts a shared folder or hook provision scripts to prepare the development environment.

 It also comes with a variety of providers that can support Vagrant in multiple platforms, with the creation of a local virtual machine on VirtualBox, VMware and Hyper-V.

 Additionally, it was extended by the community to support popular hosting services such as Amazon Web Services or DigitalOcean, allowing them to work as providers and abstract all the creation and management process of Droplets and EC2 instances.

 This way, developers can simulate and coordinate multiple node architectures through a familiar interface.
 And the best part?
 All the specifications are done on a single text file, which can be easily bundled into a project and kept under version control, ready to checkout.

 Vagrant offers a fast and clean way of interacting with development environments, using an operating system similar to staging and production.
 This increases the resilience of applications and makes them less prone to failures that stay hidden on development environments.
 However, by itself, Vagrant is not the best tool to provision a virtual machine.